snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 1. Have you weighted your pros and cons?

-    The points above should help.
+    The points from section <a href="#when-to-change-jobs">When To Change Jobs</A> should help.

+1. Is the job market in good shape for you to get an ideal role/company/position right now?

+    You don't want to spend the efforts looking for a new job when not a lot of places are hiring.
+This will limit options.

 1. Is it worth it to pay the significant cost of time for the change?
 Are you willing to put in the efforts?

 If the answer to all the above questions are yes, then all the best on your job hunt!

-# Short circuiting tips
+# Short Circuiting

 1. A way to short-circuit the decision making process is to see if you're going to regret not changing jobs later in life aka [Jeff Bezos' Regret Minimization Framework](https://www.inc.com/jessica-stillman/jeff-bezos-this-is-how-to-avoid-regret.html).
 It's always nice to experiment, and the cost may be worth it rather than regrets later in life.
+Remember, this is a reversible decision.
+If you quit on good terms (as you should), you can always choose to go back.

 1. You can talk to others about their job satisfaction and work to compare notes so you can make informed decisions.

-1. If money is a concern, it's easier to interview at other places to see what they have to offer.
-This has the added advantages of learning what options are other there, what are the current trends in the industry etc as you talk with people.
+1. If money or role is a concern, it's easier to interview at other places to see what they have to offer.
+This has the added advantages of learning what options are other there, what are the current trends in your industry and how other companies are doing; as you talk with people who are hiring.
 This also helps you keep your interview skills up.
 Coding interviews need practice!